 - Pulmonary hypertension

-Scott M. Palmer, MD, MHS, leads a successful program of clinical, basic and translational research in transplantation and advanced lung diseases.
+Scott M. Palmer leads a successful program of clinical, basic and translational research in transplantation and advanced lung diseases.
 He currently directs the respiratory research program at the DCRI and serves as Vice Chair for Research in the Department of Medicine.

 Palmer has more than 150 peer reviewed publications, received numerous awards, including election into the American Society for Clinical Investigation (ASCI) in 2012, chaired many sessions at national and international meetings, serves regularly on NIH study sections, and is on the editorial board of many prominent journals.
 He is also Associate Director of the Clinical Research Training Program at Duke and has personally mentored over 40 pre-and post-doctoral trainees, many of whom are now engaged in their own successful research careers.